The Unicorn Series

-The Unicorn Series is a young-adult fantasy novel series by Tanith Lee.
-The trilogy revolves around Tanaquil, a young woman who is better at tinkering than magic, much to the dismay of her sorceress mother.
+The Unicorn Series is a trilogy of young adult fantasy novels by Tanith Lee consisting of Black Unicorn (1994), Gold Unicorn (1994), and Red Unicorn (1997).
+It follows Tanaquil, the seemingly unmagical daughter of a sorceress, who by accident brings a unicorn back to life and pursues it into another world.

 Black Unicorn

 Black Unicorn (1991) is the first novel of The Unicorn Series.

 Plot summary

 It was big and beautiful and so black that it was like a hole in space, and it was completely impossible.
 Unicorns didn't belong in this world except in legends.
 But there it stood, radiating magical power, in the shattered wreck of the party.

 Nobody knew where it had come from, or what it wanted.
 Not even Jaive, the sorceress, could fathom the mystery of the fabled beast.
 But Tanaquil, Jaive's completely unmagical daughter, understood it at once.
 She knew why the unicorn was there: It had come for her.
 It needed her.

 Yet she was the girl with no talent for magic.
 She could only fiddle with broken bits of machinery and make them work again.
 What could she do for a unicorn?

 This unicorn, which once was of radiant mother of pearl hue, became of this world through majestic being and wondrous magnificence.